ckpantelides/wordcount/README.md

 * Built with node modules and Express
 * There's a scraper module, which uses [Cheerio](https://www.npmjs.com/package/cheerio) to parse the e-book's web address, and saves the e-book as a string
 * The string is split at each "space".
 Newlines/punctuation marks are escaped, and the result's saved in an array
 * The count module loops through each array element, checking it isn't a number.
-It then pushes words to an object.
+It then pushes each word to an object.
 The hasOwnProperty method is used to check if it's the first occurence of that word, and the value pair of the word is increased accordingly
 * There are some tests of the code with mocha chai

 > npm install